fourdigits/django-template-lsp/vscode/README.md

 pipx install django-template-lsp
 ```

-Then, install this extension from the Visual Studio Code marketplace.
+Then, install the `djlsp` extension from the Visual Studio Code marketplace.

 ## Settings